7374 Scott Hall (office)

-Dr. Withey's laboratory studies bacterial pathogenesis with an emphasis on the regulation of virulence gene expression.
+Dr. Withey's laboratory studies bacterial pathogenesis with an emphasis on the regulation of virulence gene expression and host-pathogen interactions.

 Dr. Finley's research includes regulatory networks that control cell proliferation, cell cycle regulation during development in Drosophila, and high throughput technologies to study biological networks.